FLIPPERLyle's

 The One Shot That Matters — Right Drop Target (and the Saucer Behind It)

-This drop target + saucer combo on the right side of the playfield is the Swiss Army knife of the game.
-Hitting the drop target lights your outlane ball save (first hit = left outlane, second hit on the same ball = right outlane).
+This single drop target on the right side of the playfield — a backhand from the right flipper on most copies — is the Swiss Army knife of the game.
+Hit it and you light your left outlane ball save (first hit).
+Hit it again and you light the right outlane ball save.
+That's two free saves in two backhands.
 It also qualifies the saucer behind it for Roll Scene starts and character collects.
-So every hit makes the game safer AND more profitable.
-It's a backhand from the right flipper on most copies.
-Make this your 'whenever I have a chance' shot — it's low risk and high reward every single time.
+Every hit makes the game both safer and more profitable.
+Make this your reflex shot every time you trap on the right flipper.

 Between Us — What Makes This Game Hard

-This game looks simple — it has the aesthetic of a late-'80s Williams machine with retro alphanumeric displays.
+This game looks simple — it has the aesthetic of a late-'80s Williams machine with alphanumeric displays.
 Don't let that fool you.
-There are 7 red arrow target banks spread across the playfield that all need completing to spell PULP FICTION, two separate ball lock mechanisms (briefcase and pawn shop), and that right saucer is one of the busiest single shots in pinball — it starts Roll Scenes, collects characters, AND is gated by the drop target that lights your ball saves.
+The right saucer is one of the busiest single shots in pinball — it starts Roll Scenes, collects characters, and lights your ball saves all through the same gate.
 The scoring is old-school low, which means every missed shot hurts more than on a modern Stern where bumpers alone rack up millions.
 And the outlane ball saves aren't automatic — you earn them by hitting that right drop target every ball.
+If you forget to hit it in the first few shots, you're playing without a safety net.

 Your Game Plan